Frances Clarke Sayers: "Happy Botheration"

 "Happy Botheration" was published in the November 1954 School Library Association of California Bulletin.
 In "Happy Botheration" Sayers discusses her move back to California and her thoughts while she was unpacking her many books.
-She goes into detail about how much she has come to love and care for her books, and wouldn’t part with them for all the money in the world.
+She goes into detail about how much she has come to love and care for her books, and how she would not part with them for all the money in the world.
 She manages to capture her admiration for literature by the way she talks about her experience as an assistant librarian for the New York Public Library, as well as by discussing her need to mark pages that hold some of her favorite passages.
-Of this, Sayers says that while unpacking she appreciates looking through her books and as “[o]ne [is] leafing through, and there is the favorite passage, the eye [is] caught and held, the mind following after.”
+Of this, Sayers says that while unpacking she appreciates looking through her books and as "[o]ne [is] leafing through, and there is the favorite passage, the eye [is] caught and held, the mind following after."

 "Of Memory and Muchness"

 In her speech "Of Memory and Muchness", which she gave in November 1956 at a meeting of the California Library Association, Sayers begins by questioning what is meant in the passage of Alice in Wonderland where the Dormouse talks of Alice learning to draw and in turn, drawing many things including "memory, and muchness."
 From this Sayers discusses children's books that have survived and thrived throughout the ages, asking everyone to remember their favorite book.
-Sayers also talks of the effect of "muchness" in society and the commercialization of literature, warning her fellow librarians of the likes of Walt Disney, saying, “Walt Disney is another big book promoter, and is quite without conscience as to how he waters down, distorts, and vulgarizes such books of high originality…Muchness acclaims Mr. Disney.”
+Sayers also talks of the effect of "muchness" in society and the commercialization of literature, warning her fellow librarians of the likes of Walt Disney, saying, "Walt Disney is another big book promoter, and is quite without conscience as to how he waters down, distorts, and vulgarizes such books of high originality…Muchness acclaims Mr. Disney."

 Awards

 Throughout her long career, Frances Clarke Sayers was recognized for her many contributions and achievements in librarianship and children's literature.
 In 1965 she was given the Joseph W. Lippincott Award for her distinguished service in librarianship.
-In 1966 she received the Clarence Day Award for "Summoned by Books," her collection of speeches and writings.
-Sayers was also awarded the Southern California Children's Literature Award in 1969 and the Catholic Library Association's Regina Medal in 1973.
+In 1966 she received the Clarence Day Award for "Summoned by Books", her collection of speeches and writings.
+Sayers was also awarded the Southern California Children's Literature Award in 1969 and the Catholic Library Association Regina Medal in 1973.